DueckLab/DueckLab.github.io/pubs.md

 </details>

+--

-'If you think a publication should be added, or if you are looking for more information, reach out to our team'
+<i>If you think a publication should be added, or are looking for more information, reach out to our team.</i>